TuffDev/react-login-boilerplate/README.md

 This page features Sign-in and Sign-up pages, as well as a demo page

+### Getting Started

+Use the **Available Scripts** info below to see how to run and build the app.

+To get up and running, you first need to have a [Firebase](https://firebase.google.com/) account.
+Getting set up on Firebase is free and straightforward.

+Edit the `.env` file with your Firebase account information to get started.

 ### Adding Admin

 To add an admin, navigate to [Firebase](https://firebase.google.com/).